megtheanalyst/megtheanalyst.github.io/README.txt

 Email: gbemimargareth@yahoo.com
 LinkedIn: linkedin.com/in/margarethgbemi
 GitHub: github.com/megtheanalyst
-I am eager to connect and discuss potential collaborations or opportunities where I can contribute my skills and expertise as a Data Analyst.
+I am eager to connect and discuss potential collaborations or opportunities where I can contribute my skills and expertise as an Analytics specialist.